mzattera/v4j/docs/005/index.md

   (or the space between them was not read correctly by the transcriber of the text).
   When I need to distinguish these terms from other separable terms, I will call them **verified separable** or simply **verified**.

-  **TODO** check the length of the parts and see if only short terms are joined.
-Check if separable tends to appear in tight spaces.

 - Remaining 618 tokens (2.0% of total), corresponding to 429 different terms (8.4% of total), are marked as "**unstructured**".

-  **TODO** Show that vast majority of unstructured words appear only once in the text.
-This is probably true for separable too.
+  Notice that 366 out of these 429 terms appear only once in the text.

 - Sometime I contrast regular and separable terms to unstructured ones by calling the former ***structured***.